sakshidive/Credit-Card-Analysis-Dashboard/README.md

 - **Top States by Revenue**: TX, NY, CA, FL, NJ

 ## Tools Used
-- CSV : Initial source format for datset
+- CSV : Initial source format for dataset
 - MySQL : For data integration and transformation
 - Power BI : For data visualization and designing dynamic dashboard
 - Power Query : For data processing and transformation